QuentinAmbard/dse-k8-tutorial/991-multi-region.md

 # Running kubernets on multiple AZ

-## Using kubernetes selector spread priority and downwardAPI
+## Solution 1: Using kubernetes selector spread priority and downwardAPI
-### 1 Kubernetes Region/zone
+### Kubernetes Region/zone

 Kubernetes can handle multiple AZ in a same region using SelectorSpreadPriority.